dzek69/docker-node-minimal/README.md

 - `MODULE` is one of three values: `node`, `ffmpeg`, `youtube`.
     - `node` uses `node-alpine` image and just strips all not-needed-to-run-node-app files
-    - `ffmpeg` uses image built with `MODULE=node` and adds pre-build ffmpeg to that (currently uses mirrored `ffmpeg` as official is terribly slow to download, at least from my location)
+    - `ffmpeg` uses image built with `MODULE=node` and adds pre-build ffmpeg and imagick to that
     - `youtube` uses image built with `MODULE=ffmpeg` and adds `yt-dlp` (and `python` required by `yt-dlp`)

 - `SQUASH` if set to any value - built image will be squashed.
 Use only for `node` to save disk space if multiple